 Semiotics has been defined simply as 'the study of signs' (Guiraud 1975).
 However, this description must be viewed as being overly simplistic.
 In fact, semiotics can be considered to be the study of the creation of the symbolic and its subsequent signification.
 Thus Saussure (1966) defines semiology as 'a science which studies the life of signs within society'.
 Semiology can, therefore, be considered to be a study of communication and more specifically the study of communication acts or events, a study of the message itself and its relationship with the recipient of that message.
 According to semiotic theory, communication is determined by the interrelationship between the message itself and the recipient of that message.
-This inevitably places a heavy burden upon the recipient of the message in extracting meaning from that message, but it also places a heavy burden upon the writer of the message is in fact central to the message itself as she must endeavour to ensure that the meaning wished to be imparted is actually the one which is extracted by the recipient rather than any alternative meaning.
+This inevitably places a heavy burden upon the recipient of the message in extracting meaning from that message, but it also places a heavy burden upon the writer of the message.
+Thus, rather than being irrelevant to the message, the writer of the message is in fact central to the message itself as she must endeavour to ensure that the meaning wished to be imparted is actually the one which is extracted by the recipient rather than any alternative meaning.